Complexity of Finite Borel Asymptotic Dimension

 Hyperfinite structures arise in various areas of mathematics and theoretical computer science as non-trivial structures of minimal complexity (see, e.g., \cite{connes1976,cfw1981,hkl1990,km2004,matui2012,lovasz2012,elek2018}).
-The combinatorial properties of these structures often reflect the combinatorial properties of their finite substructures, for instance in the theory of graph limits \cite{lovasz2012}.
-However, Borel hyperfiniteness is in general not strong enough to guarantee that the Borel combinatorics of a Borel graph reflects its classical combinatorics.
-For instance, the classical theorem of Brooks, which states that graphs of maximum degree $d \in \N$ have chromatic number bounded by $d$, fails in the Borel context \cite[Theorem~1.3]{marks2016}, even for hyperfinite Borel graphs \cite[Theorem~1.4]{cjmst2020}.
+In particular, in the theory of countable Borel equivalence relations, the class of Borel hyperfinite equivalence relations is the minimum non-trivial element in the Borel reducibility hierarchy by the Glimm--Effros dichotomy \cite{glimm1961,effros1965,effros1980,hkl1990}.
+However, many basic problems about Borel hyperfiniteness remain open (see \cite{kechris2024} for a recent survey).
+Among these problems, one of the deepest centers around the \emph{complexity} of hyperfiniteness: While it is immediate from the definition that hyperfiniteness is a $\mbf{\Sigma}^1_2$ notion, it is unknown whether the set of codes of Borel hyperfinite graphs is \emph{$\mbf{\Sigma}^1_2$-complete}, that is, maximally complex \cite{djk1994} (see Section~\ref{sec:Prelim} for the formal definitions of the complexity notions).
+The $\mathbf{\Sigma}^1_2$-completeness of Borel hyperfiniteness would rule out a number of conjectured dichotomy theorems \cite{kechris2024}.

-In \cite{cjmst2023}, Conley, Jackson, Marks, Seward, and Tucker-Drob introduce the notion of \emph{Borel asymptotic dimension} as an extension of Gromov’s classical notion of asymptotic dimension \cite{gromov1993} to the Borel context.
-When a locally finite Borel graph $\mcal{G}$ has finite Borel asymptotic dimension, then not only is it Borel hyperfinite \cite[Theorem~7.1]{cjmst2023}, but its Borel combinatorics also aligns more closely with its classical combinatorics; for instance, the Borel chromatic number of $\mcal{G}$ is bounded above by $2\chi(\mcal{G}) - 1$, where $\chi(\mcal{G})$ is the classical chromatic number of $\mcal{G}$ \cite[Theorem~8.1]{cjmst2023}.
+In \cite{cjmst2023}, the authors introduce the notion of \emph{Borel asymptotic dimension} as an extension of Gromov's classical notion of asymptotic dimension for metric spaces \cite{gromov1993} to the definable context; they also show that if a locally finite Borel graph has finite Borel asymptotic dimension, then it is Borel hyperfinite \cite[Theorem~7.1]{cjmst2023}.
+Despite its recency, Borel asymptotic dimension has become an invaluable tool in the study of Borel hyperfiniteness (see, e.g., \cite{by2023,nv2023,is2024}).

-It is immediate from the definitions that both finite Borel asymptotic dimension and Borel hyperfiniteness are $\mbf{\Sigma}^1_2$ notions.
-While determining the exact complexity of Borel hyperfiniteness remains a major open problem in descriptive set theory \cite{djk1994}, our main result shows that finite Borel asymptotic dimension is $\mbf{\Sigma}^1_2$-complete.
+While determining the exact complexity of Borel hyperfiniteness remains a major open problem, our main result shows that the notion of finite Borel asymptotic dimension is $\mbf{\Sigma}^1_2$-complete.

 \begin{thm} The set of locally finite Borel graphs having finite Borel asymptotic dimension is $\mbf{\Sigma}^1_2$-complete. \end{thm}